Sai no Kami Event

 Implementing Organization

 In the past, children such as elementary and junior high school students were the main participants.
-Now, adults are at the center, with children assisting (adults are from the Youth Development District Committee and Neighborhood Associations in each area).
-The scale of implementation has expanded from small groups and neighborhoods to district units, and the size of the Saka no Kami's hut has also increased compared to the past.
+Now, adults are at the center, with children assisting (adults are from the Youth Development District Committee and Neighborhood Association in each area).
+The scale of implementation has expanded from individual lectures and small units to district units, and the size of the Sai no Kami shrine has also increased compared to the past.

 Implementation Schedule